-During employment with the District, an employee shall be required to immediately report to the Department of Child Services (DCS) or law enforcement any suspected child abuse and/or neglect; shall be required to report to law enforcement any alleged violations in the school environment (including, but not limited to battery, intimidation, or threats to staff, alcohol consumption, illegal controlled substance violations, and criminal organization activity).
+During employment with the District, an employee shall be required to immediately report to the Department of Child

+Services (DCS) or law enforcement any suspected child abuse and/or neglect.
+A supervisor will assist in completing the appropriate documentation.
+In addition, staff shall be required to report to law enforcement any suspected violations in the school environment (including, but not limited to, battery, intimidation, or threats to staff, alcohol consumption, illegal controlled substance violations, and criminal organization activity).

-Employees shall be required to report their arrest or the filing of criminal or DCS charges against the employee; and conviction of criminal charges to their supervisor, HR, Superintendent, or designee within 48 hours of the occurrence.
+Employees shall be required to report their arrest and/or the filing of criminal or DCS charges against the employee and conviction of criminal charges to their supervisor, HR, Superintendent, or designee within 48 hours of the occurrence.

 The Supervisor or designee shall obtain a review of each reported arrest and/or conviction in consultation with HR, and together they will recommend appropriate action to the District considering the risk to members of the school community presented by the employee's continued employment.
-Failure to self-report within forty-eight (48) hours may lead to termination recommendation for insubordination.
+Failure to self-report within forty-eight (48) hours may lead to a termination recommendation for insubordination.

-If an employee is arrested or charged with a crime with DCS at any time during employment, the employee must report the arrest or charge within 48 hours to the supervisor.
+At any time during employment, if an employee is arrested or charged with a crime with DCS, the employee is required to report the arrest or charge within 48 hours to the supervisor.
 The supervisor will consult with HR as most DCS charges require an employee to go on an immediate "leave" status because of the proximity to children on the District's premises.
 Each case will be reviewed on a case-by-case basis but may subject the employee to immediate dismissal, depending on the allegation.

-House Bill 1079-2017 requires the following:
+Senate Bill 342 - 2023 requires the following:

 - 1. The District must contact references and, if applicable, the most recent employer provided by a prospective employee before the District may hire the potential employee. - 2.
 The District must conduct an expanded child protection index check concerning each applicant for employment before or not later than 60 days after the applicant's hire date.
 Employees must comply by the deadline, or the District will separate employment until the DCS check returns as favorable. - 3.
 The District must conduct an expanded criminal history check on each employee every five years.
 The expanded background check will be done through the HR Department.
 Employees will be notified they must complete said expanded criminal history check.
 Employees must comply by the deadline, or the District has the right to discipline up to and including termination for non-compliance.
+If a charge is discovered on the five year background check that was not disclosed, the employee is subject to discipline.
 An employee on approved leave will have up to thirty (30) days after returning from leave to complete the mandatory background check requested during the employee's approved time off.